petergeorge649/Hermione-granger/README.md

 price: the price of the house.

-" waterfront "": "the house which has a view to a waterfront.""
+waterfront : the house which has a view to a waterfront.""

 condition: How good the condition is (Overall).
 1 indicates worn-out property and 5 excellent.